zakharov/youbot_model_openrave/README.md

 youbot_model_openrave
 =====================

-KUKA youBot COLLADA 1.5 model for OpenRAVE - will be uploaded on 30th April 2013 (finally updated on 19th July :-))
+KUKA youBot COLLADA 1.5 model for OpenRAVE

-Has OpenRAVE specific tags but can be used indepently ..!!!
+Updated ...

+Note : The zero positions are different than the actual robot